 What is an IRA Rollover?

-An IRA rollover allows you to take a lump-sum distribution from your former employer's qualified retirement plan, such as a 401(k) or 403(b), and transfer it directly to another tax-sheltered retirement plan.
-One such plan is an IRA rollover at Waddell & Reed.
+An IRA rollover allows you to take a lump-sum distribution from your former employer's qualified retirement plan, such as a 401(k) or 403(b), and transfer it directly to another tax-deferred retirement plan account.
+One such retirement plan account is an IRA rollover at Waddell & Reed.

 IRA Rollover Benefits